csesoc/constitution/CONSTITUTION.rst

    #.
 To keep relevant society papers in order;
    #.
 To coordinate elections; and
    #.
 To maintain up-to-date membership lists.
    #.
+To be public officer of CSESoc, and attend to all requirements of that office under this constituion and under the law.
+      #.
+Should the secretary be unwilling or unable to fulfil the requirements of the Public Officer, they shall appoint another member of the executive as public officer.
+   #.
 To keep records of:

       #. all appointments of office-bearers and members of the Executive, and
+      #. all relevant details required by the Associations Incorporation Act (2009), and
       #. the names of members of the Executive present at a Executive meeting or a general meeting, and
       #. all proceedings at Executive meetings and general meetings.

 #.
 Minutes of proceedings at a meeting must be signed by the chairperson of the meeting or by the chairperson of the next succeeding meeting.

    #.
 The signature of the chairperson may be transmitted by electronic means for the purposes of this clause.

+    NOTE: The Associations Incorporation Act, Section 29, Subsection 2 requires:
+    (2) The register must contain the following particulars in relation to each committee member--

+        (a) the committee member's name, date of birth and residential address, (b) the date on which the committee member takes office, (c) the date on which the committee member vacates office, (d) such other particulars as may be prescribed by the regulations.

 The Treasurer
 """""""""""""